Cast iron skillet cornbread is a staple on every Southern table. This traditional recipe is easy to follow and always produces great results.

 - Spray skillet with a light coating of cooking spray.
 Wipe the skillet out with a paper towel.
 Sprinkle the bottom of the skillet with a little bit of cornmeal.
 Place skillet in the hot oven and allow to preheat for five minutes.

-- In the meantime, combine cornmeal, baking powder, and cheese in a large mixing bowl.
-Stir in the milk and the eggs.
+- In the meantime, combine cornmeal, flour and baking powder in a large mixing bowl.

 - Pour batter into the hot skillet.
-Allow to bake for 25 minutes or until a toothpick inserted near the center comes out clean.
+Bake for 25 minutes or until a toothpick inserted near the center comes out clean.